angular/angular/aio/content/guide/third-party-lib.md

 Use your editor to search the project for all instances of `angular-quickstart-lib` and change it to your intended name (also in `dash-case` format).
-The library name is mentioned on these files:
+The library name is mentioned on at least these files:

 - `integration/src/app/app.component.ts`
 - `integration/src/app/app.module.ts`